 - Author, “Divorce and Domestic Violence: When Family Law Meets Criminal Law” American Bar Association, Vol. 32 No. 4, August, 2015

 - How Do I Manage “Distance Learning” Between Two Homes with My Ex?

 - How is Our Possession Schedule Affected by a “Shelter in Place” Lockdown?

-- Can I Still Have a Court Hearing or Mediation with the Restrictions of Social Distancing and/or Shelter-in-Place?
+- Can I Still Have a Virtual Court Hearing ?

 - How Coparenting is Affected if a Parent is Potentially Exposed to COVID-19?